The 2022 High-Performance Team Award winner unpacks how she has created a winning team.

 “This achievement wouldn’t have been possible without my team, quite literally.
 They are truly the stars of this award,” she said.

-On the back of a successful Visionary CFO Series in 2021, A2X has once again partnered with CFO South Africa to bring you a series of interviews highlighting South Africa’s best and brightest CFOs, their insights and challenges.
+On the back of a successful Visionary CFO Series in 2021 and 2022, A2X has once again partnered with CFO South Africa to bring you a series of interviews highlighting South Africa’s best and brightest CFOs, their insights and challenges.
 Find out how they help lead some of South Africa’s most successful companies in this bi-weekly interview series.

 Megan, who has been at EOH for three years, joined the organisation during a challenging time when it faced questions about ethical practices at senior management level and faced corruption charges.